Therapist Registration

 Statement of agreement:

 While many people use the term "evidence-based practice" (EBP), we are specifically looking for therapies that have a solid grounding in scientific research that control for both placebo effects and regression to the mean.
 This means therapies that have had multiple clinical trials published in legitimate, peer-reviewed journals.
 Such trials will optimally be randomized, placebo controlled, double blinded trials, which are the gold standard for treatment outcome studies.
 Therapies which have lower levels of evidence (single blinded, waitlist controlled, small N designs, and so on) must have a sufficient amount of studies.
-Anecdotes and number of people who use a particular therapy do not matter, and if your chosen therapy is controversial within the scientific community we may not accept your application.
+Anecdotes and the number of people who use a particular therapy do not matter, and if your chosen therapy is controversial within the scientific community we may not accept your application.

 Third, you agree that you yourself are secular and non-theistic.
 While being a religious person certainly in no way means that one cannot provide quality, ethical therapy, the clients who use the Secular Therapy Project to connect with therapists are looking for people who are similar to them.